My protein brownies are still one of my favorite recipes on the blog, but sometimes you just don’t feel like baking.

 As long as you keep this in the fridge, it will stay delicious throughout the week.

-If you find that your is sticky, the texture will actually smooth out as it sits.
-You may like the final product after a day or two.
+If you find that your is sticky, the texture will actually smooth out as it sits in the fridge.
+You may prefer the final product after a day or two, especially if you choose to use whey protein instead of a whey & casein blend.

 I kept my in a sealed jar in the fridge- as long as it is covered, it will stay fresh.

-- 62g (2 Scoops) Chocolate or Vanilla Whey/Casein Blend Protein Powder (see notes below)
+- 66g (2 Scoops) Chocolate Whey/Casein Blend Protein Powder (code "Matt" saves 10% on Pescience)

 - 70g Canned Pumpkin

 - 1/4 cup Sugar-Free Syrup (or any sticky sweetener of choice)

-- Combine all of the dry ingredients (protein powder, cocoa powder, sugar substitute, powdered peanut butter, and salt) in a bowl and whisk together.
+- Combine all of the dry ingredients (protein powder, cocoa powder, sugar substitute, powdered peanut butter) in a bowl and whisk together.